gofiber/fiber/docs/api/middleware/csrf.md

 When using this pattern it's important to regenerate the session when the authorization status changes, this will also delete the token.
 See: [Token Lifecycle](#token-lifecycle) for more information.

 :::caution
 Pre-sessions are required and will be created automatically if not present.
-Use a session value to indicate authentication instead of relying on presence of a session.
+Use a session value to indicate authentication instead of relying on the presence of a session.
 :::

 ### Defense In Depth